jobteaser-oss/circleci-env/README.md

 ## Usage
 The CLI expose 4 commands: list, get, set and del.

-    # list the environment variables in a project
+List the environment variables in a project:
     $> circleci-env \
         --token $CIRCLECI_TOKEN \
         --vcs-type github \